rhomobile/rhomobile-docs/docs/en/edge/guide/visualstudio.md

 * Visual Studio 2012 Professional
 * Windows Phone 8 SDK
 * RhoMobile Suite 4.0+
+* Only available to Silver and Gold level subscriptions
+* There is no dialog to log in or sign up to RhoMobile.com from within the IDE.
+To create an account you will need to do so via RhoMobile.com, to log in you will have to do so through the command line or in RhoStudio.

 ## Installing
 1. Download the extension's [VSIX file](https://github.com/rhomobile/vsplugin/tree/master/Installer) and double-click it in Windows Explorer